ambiennt/vt-releases/DOCUMENTATION_LITE.md

 This directory can be opened by entering the path above into the Windows `Run` dialog.
 The mod directory and its root `config.json` file are created automatically upon injection if they do not already exist.
 The active `config.json` is loaded when VT is injected and can be reloaded at runtime using the in-game `.config reload` command.

+Unless otherwise stated, all relative paths shown in this documentation (e.g., `.\fonts\`) are relative to the mod directory.

 ---
 ---